Have you been told not to add resume referees? Here’s why that is bad advice and how they can give you an edge over your competition.

 If you only give two and they can’t get through to the second one then that is not enough

-Finally, ensure you never put your resume references in a box.
+Finally, ensure you never put your resume referees in a box.

-In fact, never put any information in boxes on your resume because then it will not be read by ATS.
+In fact, never put any information in boxes on your resume because then there is a good chance that it will not be read by ATS.

-It is never a good idea to write 'resume references available upon request.'
+It is never a good idea to write 'references available upon request.'

-Always include resume references unless explicitly asked not to or you can’t for genuine security reasons.
+Always include resume referees unless explicitly asked not to or you can’t for genuine security reasons.

 If you have been asked not to include them, why write this phrase?